SchiefLab/SteichenScience2019/README.md

 ## Obtaining Raw Sequencing Reads

-Joined reads for NextSeq and HiSeq sequencing are available for download from our publically available Amazon Web Services S3 data bucket found [here](https://console.aws.amazon.com/s3/buckets/steichenetalpublicdata/raw_sequences/?region=us-east-2&tab=overview).
+Paired reads for NextSeq and HiSeq sequencing are available for download from our publically available Amazon Web Services S3 data bucket found [here](https://console.aws.amazon.com/s3/buckets/steichenetalpublicdata/raw_sequences/?region=us-east-2&tab=overview).
+For your convienence, we have also deposited paired reads from [Briney *et al*, Nature 2019](https://www.ncbi.nlm.nih.gov/pubmed/30664748) that were used in this study.

 ## Obtaining Clustered Sequences